brutella/hkcam/README.md

 After the playbook finishes, the RPi is ready to be used as a HomeKit camera.

+**Additional Steps**

-**I recommend to change the password of the `pi` user, once you have configured your Raspberry Pi.**
+- I recommend to change the password of the `pi` user, once you have configured your Raspberry Pi.
+- If you want to have multiple cameras on your network, you have to make sure that the hostnames are unqiue.
+By default the hostname of the Raspberry Pi is `raspberrypi.local`.

 ## TODO